dogweather/rspec-webservice_matchers/README.md

 I'm currently factoring out my code into this new repo.
 Check back around January 9 for the code.

-Here's the idea.
 This gem enables you to black-box test a web app's server configuration.
 For example, its SSL certificate for correct configuration and expiration.
 It's a tool for doing Test Driven Devops.
 (I just made that up.)

 Example
 -------